GarethMSheldon/MikLink-PortToPython/docs/EPIC_live-test-cards_socket-id_ping.md

 ## 2) Root causes confirmed in code

-### 2.1 Test execution: only one PENDING section is shown
+### 2.1 Test execution: running view uses timeline + first pending filter
-`app/src/main/java/com/app/miklink/ui/test/TestExecutionScreen.kt` builds `visibleSections` and includes **only the first PENDING** section, hiding the rest.
+`app/src/main/java/com/app/miklink/ui/test/TestExecutionScreen.kt` builds `visibleSections` and includes **only the first PENDING** section, hiding the rest and showing a timeline instead of cards.
-This makes the run look incomplete and prevents the user from seeing the full plan up-front.
+This prevents progressive card creation and makes the run feel incomplete.

 ### 2.2 Ping card expects “Packet Loss”, but domain does not provide it
 In `TestExecutionScreen.kt`, Ping details rendering searches for a detail with label **exactly** `"Packet Loss"` to show the LOSS chip.